Fulmine-Labs/LNRoutingVizualization/README.md

  *   Yellow medium fees
  *   Green highest fees

-To achieve this, we used the networkx library, a tool for creating and analyzing networks and the ipycytoscape/matplotlib libraries to visualize and interact with the networkx graph.
+To achieve this, we used the networkx library, a tool for creating and analyzing networks and the ipycytoscape/matplotlib libraries to visualize and interact with the networkx graph:
-# ipycytoscape allows interactive zoom and the dragging of nodes for improved visualization
+ * ipycytoscape allows interactive zoom and the dragging of nodes for improved visualization
-# matplotlib allows sorting, formatting and export of the graph
+ * matplotlib allows sorting, formatting and export of the graph

 ## Current Version
 The current stable version of the project is 1.1.0.
 See the [CHANGELOG.md](./CHANGELOG.md) for details about this release.